software patch 8 WSUS alternatives for patch management

 When it comes to patching Linux machines, one of the most important things you can do is develop a patch management policy to govern the process.
 Policies will inevitably vary from one organization to the next, but there are a few things to always include.

 One is a schedule for the entire workflow associated with the patch management process.
 The schedule will generally vary based on the patch category.
-For example, security patches that address high-risk vulnerabilities should be deployed as quickly as practical, whereas less-critical patches may be tested for longer periods of time prior to being deployed in production.
+For example, security patches that address high-risk vulnerabilities should be deployed as quickly as practical, whereas less-critical patches may be tested for longer periods before being deployed in production.

 Staying current on patch announcements is an important part of patch management.
-While patch management software will often download the latest patches automatically, it might not always provide administrators with the information they need, such as the specifics of a vulnerability that a patch is designed to address, or which new features a patch will add to the operating system.
+While patch management software will often download the latest patches automatically, it might not always provide administrators with the information they need, such as the specifics of a vulnerability that a patch is designed to address, or which new features a patch will add to the operating system or application.

 The easiest way to keep track of patch announcements is to visit this forum that provides patch announcements for a variety of Linux distributions.